TheThingsNetwork/lorawan-stack-migrate/README.md

 $ export FREQUENCY_PLAN_ID="EU_863_870_TTN"         # Frequency Plan for exported devices
 ```

 Private TTN V2 deployments are also supported, and require extra configuration.
-See `ttn-lw-migrate --help` for more details.
+See `ttn-lw-migrate device --help` for more details.
 For example, to override the discovery server address:

 ```bash
 $ export TTN_DISCOVERY_SERVER_ADDRESS="discovery.thethings.network:1900"